 So, this being said - a gender-neutral, thought for thought translation is not one that I would recommend.
 Below is a chart that will show you some comparison data regarding translations.

-So, does it matter which translation you use?
-I believe yes.
-For me, personally, I study the ESV and use that translation in my sermon preparation.
+Does it matter which translation you use?
+Yes.
+I study the ESV and use that translation in my sermon preparation.
 However, I like the NASB and HCSB as well.
-As for a paraphrase, I do like the Message (though many do not.)
-Remember, it's just a paraphrase, not a translation and I like how Peterson states some things.